 Negotiating Mortgage Application Fees

-As previously mentioned, there are many mortgage application fees that you might not think of, especially if you’re a first-time home buyer: title fees, inspection fees, attorney fees, there’s even a fee to extend your rate lock against potential percentage rate increases that are out of your control.
+As previously mentioned, there are many mortgage application fees that you might not think of, especially if you’re a first-time home buyer: title fees, inspection fees, attorney fees, and there’s even a fee to extend your rate lock against potential percentage rate increases that are out of your control.
 While most mortgage fees are standard, some lenders may throw in extra “junk” fees that you should watch out for.
 These include unnecessary fees or charges for services covered by other fees you’re already paying.
 Read all documents associated with your mortgage carefully, and ask your real estate agent, mortgage broker, or lender detailed questions about the fees they ask you to pay.
 Most mortgage application fees are unavoidable, but some have room for negotiation.
 While the following list is not conclusive, it’s a good starting point to help you in the process:

 Fees you Can Negotiate